HabtamuZH/TaskManagerWeb/README.md

 ## API Endpoints (Swagger UI)

 Once the backend is running, you can access the Swagger UI for API documentation and testing:

 - Navigate to `https://localhost:7000/swagger` (replace 7000 with your actual port).

-## Troubleshooting

-### 1. Backend (ASP.NET Core) Issues

--   **`dotnet ef` command not found**: Ensure you have installed the Entity Framework Core tools globally: `dotnet tool install --global dotnet-ef`.
--   **Database connection errors**: Check your `appsettings.json` and `appsettings.Development.json` files to ensure the `DefaultConnection` string is correct (`Data Source=TaskManager.db`).
-Make sure the `TaskManager.db` file is created in the `TaskManagerAPI` directory after running migrations.
--   **Port in use**: If `dotnet run` fails due to a port being in use, you can change the port in `Properties/launchSettings.json` or kill the process using that port.
--   **CORS errors**: Ensure your Angular app is running on `http://localhost:4200`.
-The backend is configured to allow requests from this origin.
-If you run your Angular app on a different port, update the `WithOrigins` in `Program.cs` in the `AllowAngularApp` CORS policy.

-### 2. Frontend (Angular) Issues

--   **`npm install` errors**: Ensure Node.js and npm are correctly installed.
-Try clearing npm cache (`npm cache clean --force`) and reinstalling.
--   **API connection issues**: Check the `apiUrl` in `src/environments/environment.ts` and `src/environments/environment.prod.ts` to ensure it points to the correct backend API address (e.g., `https://localhost:7000/api`).
--   **Blank page or console errors**: Open your browser's developer console (F12) to check for JavaScript errors.
-Common issues include incorrect module imports or template syntax errors.

-### 3. General Connection & Functionality Checks

--   **Verify Backend is Running**: Open `https://localhost:7000/swagger` (or your API base URL) in your browser.
-If you see the Swagger UI, your backend is likely running correctly.
--   **Verify Frontend is Running**: Open `http://localhost:4200` in your browser.
-If you see the login page, your frontend is running.
--   **Check Network Requests**: Use your browser's developer tools (Network tab) to inspect requests made by the frontend to the backend.
-Look for 200 OK responses for successful requests and 4xx/5xx errors for issues.
--   **Database Content**: You can use a SQLite browser tool (e.g., [DB Browser for SQLite](https://sqlitebrowser.org/)) to open `TaskManager.db` and verify that users and tasks are being created/updated correctly.

 ## Project Structure